Watch This Video About the “What Ifs?” after a Car Accident

 – “What if I do not want my insurance rates to go up?”

 If you were not at fault in the accident, then chances are your insurance rates should not increase.
 Simply filing a claim for uninsured or underinsured motorist coverage will normally not increase your rates.
 However, if your rates happen to be raised by your insurance company, you may simply look into another insurance company to insure your vehicle.
 Additionally, this price increase will be small compared to the size of any recovery you will potentially receive.
-Regardless, you should never neglect to pursue a claim due to concerns about insurance rates, especially when you have Cantor Crane on your side.
+Regardless, you should never neglect to pursue a claim due to concerns about insurance rates, especially when you have Cantor Injury Lawyers on your side.